Table of Contents

 Characteristics of Gen Z

-Statistically speaking, we’re welcoming into the workforce a whole generation that was born and raised surrounded by immediate portable access to the internet.
-Additionally, they were born into a time where stigmatization of mental health has dropped and different avenues of support and treatment became readily available.
+We're welcoming into the workforce a whole generation that was born and raised surrounded by immediate, portable access to the internet.
+Additionally, they were born into a time when stigmatization of mental health has dropped and different avenues of support and treatment became readily available.
 What does this leave us with?
 A whole grouping of young adults who:

-- Spend more time online.
-In comparison to previous generations, Gen Z spends about 45% of their time online “almost constantly.”
+• Spend more time online.
+In contrast to previous generations, Gen Z spends about 45% of their time online “almost constantly.”

-- Diversity contributes to success.
+• Diverse workforces have more success.
 According to this Forbes article, “Diversity allows for fresh ideas, which drives innovation and prevents companies from the downfall of groupthink.”
+Since Gen Z is the most diverse generation, hiring them will help your company innovate faster.

 Strategies for Hiring Gen Z Employees